-Ministry of Industries and Productivity (MIPRO): This Ministry is the lead trade agreement negotiation agency.
-The ministry is responsible for trade, investment and industrialization policies.
+Ministry of Production, Foreign Commerce and Investment: The Moreno administration consolidated the Ministry of Industries and Production, the Ministry of Foreign Commerce and the Ministry of Fisheries into one Ministry.
+This Ministry chairs Ecuador's Foreign Trade Council and is the lead agency for trade negotiations.
+It is responsible for trade, investment and industrialization policies.
 It seeks to improve Ecuador's business environment and increase domestic and international competitiveness.

-Ecuadorian National Standards Institute (INEN): The INEN is Ecuador's technical standards (NTE) setting body.
-NTE standards define the characteristics of raw materials, intermediate products, and finished products marketed in Ecuador.
+Ecuadorian National Standards Institute (INEN): Ecuador's technical standards setting body.
+Ecuador's technical standards, called NTEs, define the characteristics of raw materials, intermediate products, and finished products marketed in Ecuador.
 INEN establishes inspection, analysis, measurement, and classification methodologies.
-It administers the local quality certification system, and implements and enforces the use of the International Measurement System.
-INEN enforces compliance with NTE standards, and serves as the Codex point-of-contact.
+It administers the local quality certification system and implements and enforces the use of the International Measurement System.
+INEN enforces compliance with national technical standards and serves as the Codex point-of-contact.